Melodrama (Lorde album): Commercial performance

 On the US Billboard 200, Melodrama debuted at number one with first-week sales of 109,000 album-equivalent units, of which 82,000 were pure sales, becoming Lorde's first number one in the United States.
 The album dropped to number 13 the following week.
 The Recording Industry Association of America (RIAA) awarded the album a gold certification, which denotes 500,000 units in consumption.
 Melodrama was also her first number-one album in Canada, where it received a platinum certification.
-It also debuted atop the charts in Australia and New Zealand, receiving platinum and double-platinum certifications in respective countries.
+It also debuted atop the charts in Australia and New Zealand, receiving double platinum and quadruple-platinum certifications in respective countries.
 It entered the UK Albums Chart at number five and was certified gold in the United Kingdom.

+The album also entered in European recorded music markets, reaching the top ten in Italy, Norway, Spain, Switzerland, Portugal, Sweden, Denmark and Netherlands, top twenty in Belgium, Poland and Germany, top thirty in France and top forty in Hungary.

 Critical reception

 Critical response

-Upon release, Melodrama received widespread acclaim from music critics.
+Upon release, Melodrama received widespread acclaim from music critics and fans.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 91, based on 32 critical reviews, indicating "universal acclaim".
+AnyDecentMusic? compiled 38 reviews and gave it an average score of 8.7 out of 10.

 Alexis Petridis of The Guardian suggested that the record was a "cocky challenge being issued to her musical contemporaries."
 In a perfect five-star review, NME reviewer Dan Stubbs described Melodrama as a "rudely excellent album", praising its introspection, honesty and cleverness.
 In contrast, Carl Wilson of Slate conceded that the record was "kind of a detour" in comparison to 1970s artists such as Joni Mitchell and Leonard Cohen.

-Nolan Feeney of Entertainment Weekly awarded the album an A and commended her songwriting skills, describing the album as a "puzzle that’ll keep you busy long after the party is over."
+Nolan Feeney of Entertainment Weekly awarded the album an A and commended her songwriting skills, describing the album as a "puzzle that'll keep you busy long after the party is over."
 Pitchfork writer Stacey Anderson concluded that it was "a sleek and humid pop record full of grief and hedonism, crafted with the utmost care and wisdom."
 Sal Cinquemani of Slant echoed Anderson's judgment, describing it as "cathartic, dramatic, and everything else you could want an album titled Melodrama to be".
 Rolling Stone's Will Hermes lauded its production, labeling it a "tour de force."

 The A.V.
 Club writer Meagan Fredette dubbed the record as "rich and cohesive", while Drowned in Sound's Joe Goggins concluded that Lorde "[operates] at the highest artistic level yet [puts] it across as easy-access modern mainstream pop."
 Writing for Spin, Anna Gaca quipped that Melodrama "embodies a strange, studious undoneness, the blacklight black-and-blue of a perfectionist trying to capture imperfect feelings".
 However, the Los Angeles Times critic Mikael Wood was less positive; he critiqued the album's storyline theme but acknowledged Lorde's potency when "owning her newfound authority".